-5. The nature of the underlying soils, geology, and groundwater, and hydrology;
+The nature of the underlying soils, geology, groundwater, and hydrology;

-6. The potential for construction and operation of the project to cause harm to public health, safety, or welfare, or harm to water resources, water quality standards, or water quality; and
+The potential during construction and operation of the project to cause harm to public health, safety, or welfare, or harm to water resources, water quality standards, or water quality; and

-7. Prior compliance history with the proposed design and performance type, including whether the activity characteristics are likely to pose more than a minimal risk for harm.
+Prior compliance history with the proposed design and performance type, including whether the activity characteristics are likely to pose more than a minimal risk for harm.

+12.5.1 Inspection Requirements

+Operation and maintenance entities must ensure that inspections are being conducted to ensure that stormwater management systems are being maintained as designed and permitted.
+The efficiency of stormwater management systems, dams, impoundments, and most other projects normally decreases over time without periodic maintenance.
+For example, a significant reduction in the flow capacity of a stormwater management system often can be attributed to partial blockages of its conveyance system.
+Once flow capacity is compromised, flooding may result.
+Therefore, operation and maintenance entities must perform periodic inspections to identify whether there are any deficiencies in structural integrity, degradation due to insufficient maintenance, or improper operation of projects that may endanger public health, safety, or welfare, or water resources.
+If deficiencies are found, the operation and maintenance entity will be responsible for correcting the deficiencies so that the project is returned to the operational functions required in the permit and contemplated by the design of the project as permitted.
+The corrections must be done a timely manner to prevent flooding and protect water quality.

-(g) Special attention shall be made during inspections to ensure that:
+(a) Special attention shall be made during inspections to ensure that:

-1. All erosion is controlled and soil is stabilized to prevent sediment discharge to waters in the state;
+All erosion is controlled, and soil is appropriately stabilized to prevent sediment discharge to waters in the state;

-2. The system is kept free of debris, trash, garbage, oils and greases, and other refuse;
+The system is kept free of debris, trash, garbage, oils and greases, floatables, and other refuse;

-3. Stormwater management systems that include oil and grease separators, skimmers, or collection devices are working properly and do not allow the discharge of oils or greases.
-Oils and greases or other materials removed from such a device during routine maintenance shall be disposed of at a sanitary landfill or by other lawful means; and
+Stormwater management systems that include oil and grease separators, skimmers, or collection devices are working properly and do not allow the discharge of oils or greases.
+Oils and greases or other materials removed from such a device during routine maintenance shall be disposed of at a sanitary landfill or by other lawful means;

-4. All structures within stormwater management systems have not become clogged or choked with vegetative or aquatic growth to such an extent as to render them inoperable.
+All structures within stormwater management systems have not become clogged or choked with vegetative or aquatic growth to such an extent as to render them inoperable;

+5. System components have been maintained to remove sediments, debris, and other deleterious materials to ensure that the systems continue to perform as designed and permitted, and that their original permitted dimensions have not been altered substantially; and

+6. All system components associated with nutrient or other pollutant removal are in good working order.
+Maintenance logs and records are reviewed to ensure devices are functioning properly and are being replaced at the intervals recommended in the operation and maintenance plan.

+(b) Form 62-330.311(3) “Inspection Checklists” shall be used for reporting and supplemented with additional information as denoted within the form.
+Inspection checklists shall be used for the permitted inspections after the project has been transferred to the operation and maintenance phase, to ensure that all system components are functioning as originally permitted and constructed.
+A permittee may submit the information required on the checklist in another format, as long as all required information is present.

-(h) Unless otherwise specified in the permit, the operation and maintenance entity must maintain a record of each inspection, including the date of inspection, the name and contact information of the inspector, whether the system was functioning as designed and permitted, and make such record available upon request of the Agency, in accordance with section 12.5, below.
+(c) Unless otherwise specified in the permit, the operation and maintenance entity must maintain a record of each inspection, including the date of inspection, the name and contact information of the inspector, whether the system was functioning as designed and permitted, and make such record available upon request of the Agency, in accordance with section 12.6, below.

-(i) The inspection and reporting requirements contained in a permit issued under Part IV of Chapter 373, F.S., prior to October 1, 2013, the effective date of Chapter 62-330, F.A.C., which implements Section 373.4141, F.S., shall continue to be followed in accordance with the existing permit unless the permittee obtains a modification using the procedures in Rule 62-330.315, F.A.C., to comply with the inspection and reporting requirements of Rule 62-330.311, F.A.C., and this section of the Handbook.

-12.5 Reporting
+12.6 Reporting